token2/pin_plus_firmware/README.md

 For inquiries related to this project, please reach out via the contact form: [contact us](https://token2.com/contact).

-Thank you for your interest in our FIDO2 Security Key project!
+Thank you for your interest in our project!